nishantjr/ml-tableau/docs/tableau.md

     We call a winning strategy for player $0$ a pre-model, and a winning strategy for player $1$ a refutation.

-In the next sections we prove some important theorems:
+In the next section we prove some important theorems:

 Theorem

 :   If a guarded pattern has a tableau with a pre-model, then it is satisfiable.

 Theorem

+:   \label{theorem:validity}
-:   If a guarded pattern has a tableau with a refutation, then it is unsatisfiable.
+    If a guarded pattern has a tableau with a refutation, then it is unsatisfiable and its negation is valid.

-\newpage
+\hl{Note: The following sections may go in the appendix.}

-# Soundness & Completeness
+# Correctness

-Below, we define concepts that will be used later for proving the soundness and completeness of the procedure.
+Below, we define concepts that will be used later for proving the above two theorems.

+If a pattern is satisfiable in a model, it is satisfiable with finite unfoldings of its least fixedpoint patterns.
+We codify this using *approximations* of fixedpoints.

 Definition (Approximations)